kingston-hackSpace/SonicPi/README.md

   qmake --version
   ```

-- Expected output should show Qt version 3.x.
-This confirms the development tools are ready.
+- This confirms the development tools are ready.

 - Clone SonicPi source code from github: